 Tips for Making an Ice Cream Cake

 Ice cream cakes are perfect for summer birthdays, entertaining or just when you need something cold after dinner on a sultry summer day.
-They can range from a simple layering of store bought cookies and ice cream, to a multi-layered dessert completely from scratch.
+They can range from a simple layering of store-bought cookies and ice cream to a multi-layered dessert completely from scratch.
 It’s all up to you!
 Here’s how to make an ice cream cake:

 - Start by deciding on what size of ice cream cake you’d like to make.
 I used a loaf pan for this cake, but a round, springform pan would provide even more servings and makes for easy release when it’s time to serve.

-- Next, choose your favor palate.
+- Next, choose your flavor palate.
 We tend to go chocolate around here, so I started with an Oreo crust, then chocolate and vanilla no-churn ice cream.
 Crushed cookies, chocolate or fudge sauce, even a layer of cake or candies could be added between the ice cream layers.

 - Line your pan with non-stick or heavy duty foil.
 I’ve tried plastic wrap, but the sturdier foil makes removal much easier.
 Trust me on that!

 - If you’re using store-bought ice cream, let it soften without becoming totally liquid.
 You’ll want to be able to spread the ice cream evenly in the pan.
 If it’s completely melted, unwanted ice crystals could develop as it refreezes.